Skip to content

 Setting Value Why

-Auto Launch Server true (default) Subsystem spawns the server on Initialize.
+Auto Launch Server true (default) Subsystem spawns the bundled server on Initialize.
+Uncheck to run a server yourself.

 Connect Max Attempts / Connect Retry Delay Seconds defaults Subsystem retries while the freshly-spawned server warms up.